RFK assassin Sirhan Sirhan stable after prison stabbing

 Sirhan, 75, was convicted of shooting Kennedy shortly after midnight on June 5, 1968, immediately after the New York senator had declared victory in the previous day’s California Democratic presidential primary.

 Kennedy had just finished delivering his victory speech to cheering supporters at Los Angeles’ Ambassador Hotel when he decided to walk through the hotel kitchen.
-He had stopped to shake hands with a busboy who had delivered foot to his room the day before when he was shot in the head.
+He had stopped to shake hands with a busboy who had delivered food to his room the day before when he was shot in the head.
 He died the next day.

 Sirhan was originally sentenced to death.
 But when California briefly outlawed capital punishment, his sentence was reduced to life in prison.
 He has been denied parole several times.